nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 **Input Data:**

-- No input data required but the GLDS accession ID needs to be indicated, which is used to download the respective ISA archive
+- No input data required but the OSD accession ID needs to be indicated, which is used to download the respective ISA archive

 **Output Data:**

-- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective GLDS dataset, used to define sample groups - the *ISA.zip file is located in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) under 'Study Files' -> 'metadata')
+- *ISA.zip (compressed ISA directory containing Investigation, Study, and Assay (ISA) metadata files for the respective OSD dataset, used to define sample groups - the *ISA.zip file is located in the [OSD repository](https://osdr.nasa.gov/bio/repo/search?q=&data_source=cgene,alsda&data_type=study) under 'Study Files' -> 'metadata')

-- {GLDS-Accession-ID}_microarray_v{version}_runsheet.csv\# (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)
+- {OSD-Accession-ID}_microarray_v{version}_runsheet.csv\# (table containing metadata required for processing, version denotes the dp_tools schema used to specify the metadata to extract from the ISA archive)

 <br>